-For the inaugural interview, I interviewed someone who is a model educator and has a contagious love of education that inspires others to be intentional with their work and to always approach teaching from a place of love.
+For the inaugural interview, I interviewed a model educator who has a contagious love of education.
+She inspires others to be intentional with their work and to always approach teaching from a place of love.
 I was lucky to work with Viviana as a mentor last summer and am grateful for the work she is doing and continuing to inspire.

 What inspired you to pursue the work you are doing in education?

 There are two factors that helped me to decide to pursue education as a profession.
 The first is that, despite growing up in a two-parent household and living at the same address for my entire childhood, things at home

 were difficult.
 My parents, in their effort to raise four children with very little resources did not often have the funds, energy, or knowledge to address all of our needs.
 As a result, I was unhappy, insecure, and very lonely.
 School became the place where I could grow and thrive.
 Teachers supported and nurtured my interests and strengths, built up my self-esteem and provided stability and safety.
 I want to be able to help provide that for other students.